-Return Purchasing Card to Departmental Liaison upon terminating employment with the university or transferring departments within the university.
-The Department Liaison will return the card to the Program Administrator.
+Return Purchasing Card to Liaison upon terminating employment with the university or transferring departments within the university.
+The Liaison will return the card to the Program Administrator.

-You must purchase items covered on State Contract whenever possible.
-A most common example of a State Contract item is personal computers.
+Regardless of payment or purchase method (P-Card, Request for Payment, or Purchase Order), items on State Contract are required to be purchased from a vendor on the State Contract list for that item.
+The most common example of a State Contract item is personal computers.
 If you have questions concerning State Contract items, contact the Purchasing Office.

 The Card allows for purchase of supplies less than $2,500.

 A partial list of unallowable actions items are listed as follows:

 - The card may not be used for personal purchases.

 - Cash advances in any form.